Century House, London

-After 21 years in service as the headquarters of SIS, Century House was described as "irredeemably insecure" in a 1985 National Audit Office (NAO) report with several security concerns raised.
-Chief among those concerns was that the building was made largely of glass, and had a petrol station at its base.
+After 21 years in service as the headquarters of SIS, Century House was regarded as unsuitable after several security concerns were raised.
 The SIS subsequently moved its headquarters to a new building at Vauxhall Cross in 1994, after which Century House was acquired by a developer, renamed the Perspective Building, and converted into an apartment block to a design by Assael Architecture.
 The conversion work was completed in 2003.